KrimzenNinja/npm-module-template/README.md

 You can either add your project via the [web dashboard](https://snyk.io/) or via the cli by installing the lib `npm i -g snyk` and then running the setup `snyk wizzard`.

-## TODO

-1. Make a Yeoman generator to do all the steps.

 ## License

 MIT © [Ryan Kotzen](https://github.com/eXigentCoder)

-## Reference

-This project borrows heavily from https://github.com/diegohaz/nod/tree/generator-nod